 Google's Panda algorithm is considered one of the largest steps in the war against all the content farms and low-quality pages.
-With the help of this update, Google wanted noticeably reduce the presence of slow and poor sites and give the priority to the high-quality websites in the search engine ranking pages.
+With the help of this update, Google wanted noticeably to reduce the presence of slow and poor sites and give priority to the high-quality websites in the search engine ranking pages.

 Penguin was launched after a few months, in 2012 and the target is spam pages of the websites.

 It was meant to find and handicap websites that are manipulating link practices.
 So the link volume played a much more significant ranking factor than the content quality, favoring links that buy links.

 This algorithm is now one of the above-mentioned, core algorithms, which allows google to control low-quality content and spamming techniques.

 After over a year, Hummingbird was launched which is focused on keyworded content.

 Hummingbird was the first major algorithm update of Google for it was the first time that the algorithm was completely changed.